Some of our BT success stories. All placed in loving forever homes.

 Soon after signing up to become foster parents, we got a call that a dog that was coming from a shelter in Downey and would be ready to pick up in 2 days following his Vet exam.
 Paco, we were told, was extremely scared, most likely traumatized and didn’t seem to be able to walk on a leash.
 Boston Buddies felt that we would be the best fit, as he would need a place that was very calm, with no kids around and no other pets.

-However after about 5 hours at home we saw what a perfectly harmless love bug he turned out to be.
-Initially, he'd sit with his head bowed as if he had been scolded and would not move until we asked him to come over.
-And when he did come over, he'd follow us as if he were our shadows.
-We cautiously waited for the food aggression to show - and it never did.
-We kept him on a daily routine and found he was housebroken and knew just what to do when we went outside.
+After about 5 hours at home we saw what a perfectly harmless love bug he turned out to be.
+We kept him on a daily routine and found he was housebroken.
 Within about 2 weeks, he eventually allowed himself to play with toys and act like the carefree dog he should be!

-We officially adopted Paco - who we quickly renamed Barklee - and every day has been filled with absolute joy.
-Not only is he forcing us to get some exercise with his morning walks - but his adorable puppy-like antics (he's estimated at 4-5 yrs) have us belly laughing in tears almost everyday and that always makes for a good workout.
+We officially adopted Paco – who we renamed Barklee – and every day has been filled with absolute joy.
+His adorable puppy-like antics (he’s estimated at 4-5 yrs) have us belly laughing in tears almost everyday.

-Barklee has even taken on the Digital Craze and has his own BLOG to document his little escapades!
-He loves giving sloppy kisses to any human that he meets and he's just as eager to have visitors on his website, so do drop by to www.barkleesblog.blogspot.com if you're ever in the neighborhood.
+Barklee has even taken on the Digital Craze and has his own BLOG to document his little escapades, so do drop by to www.barkleesblog.blogspot.com if you’re ever in the neighborhood.

 We braced ourselves for the worst and found the best possible new family member we could have asked for.
 All thanks to the tireless efforts of everyone at Boston Buddies who have been giving these fuzzy faces second chances for years!!!
 Thank you sooooo much!